What potential emotional impacts might debriefing address?

 Test your knowledge of criminal justice research methods with flashcards and multiple-choice questions.
 Each question comes with hints and explanations.
 Prepare to ace your exam!

-In contrast, confusion regarding research terminology, technical questions about data collection, and concerns over the time taken to participate do not focus on the emotional well-being of participants and are therefore less relevant to the purpose of debriefing.
+In contrast, confusion regarding research terminology, technical questions about data collection, and concerns over time taken to participate focus more on logistical or procedural aspects rather than on the emotional experience of participants.
+These factors, while relevant in different contexts, do not directly address the psychological and emotional needs that debriefing is specifically designed to alleviate.

 Subscribe